cattyngmd/Nami/README.md

 https://discord.gg/TfknuhEP
 for stable config, also you can ask me about any settings there

-CLICKGUI IS NOT BOUND BY DEFAULT, USE .bind clickgui RSHIFT for binding
 ## Why

 Most commonly used Minecraft clients are paid, closed-source, and obfuscated.
 This makes them difficult to audit or trust and in some cases, they may include backdoors or malicious code.